squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

 (IE5) use for the wpad... lookup?"
 It uses the hostname from the control panel setting.
 It starts the search by adding the hostname ''wpad'' to current fully-qualified domain name.
-For instance, a client in ''a.b.Microsoft.com'' would search for a WPAD server at ''wpad.a.b.microsoft.com''.
-If it could not locate one, it would remove the bottom-most domain and try again; for instance, it would try ''wpad.b.microsoft.com'' next.
-IE 5 would stop searching when it found a WPAD server or reached the third-level domain, ''wpad.microsoft.com''.
+For instance, a client in ''a.b.example.com'' would search for a WPAD server at ''wpad.a.b.example.com''.
+If it could not locate one, it would remove the bottom-most domain and try again; for instance, it would try ''wpad.b.example.com'' next.
+IE 5 would stop searching when it found a WPAD server or reached the bottom-level domain, '''wpad'''.

 === Automatic WPAD with DHCP ===